danog/madelineTon.js/README.md

 Interact **directly with the TON blockchain** with no middlemans, directly from your browser!

-This is possible thanks to a client-side implementation of the ADNL P2P protocol ([whitepaper](https://test.ton.org/ton.pdf)).
+This is possible thanks to a client-side implementation of the ADNL liteserver protocol ([whitepaper](https://test.ton.org/ton.pdf)).
 Connection to the liteservers is made through a simple [websocket proxy](https://github.com/danog/tonProxy) that simply acts as a TCP <=> websocket proxy.

 **All cryptography is done exclusively in the browser, allowing fully secure interaction with the chosen TON node**.